 - Tie-dye some old clothes using plants.

-- If it’s a rainy day, play this water conservation board game or climate action puzzle.
+- If it’s a rainy day, try a climate action puzzle.

 - Plant some seeds.